manveloff/warp/readme.md

     artisan migrate:rollback --path=vendor/warpcomplex/warp/app/other/migrations/

-  9. Replace 'model' value in 'users' in 'providers' in 'config/auth.php' with
+  9. Replace 'model' value in 'users' in 'providers' in 'config/auth.php' with:

     'App\User::class'